memes/pi/README.md

 the subset N fractional decimal digits of pi could be distributed amongst workers calculating sections of pi independently, and in parallel.

-> NOTE: Development of v1 package `github.com/memes/pi` has been suspended and all
-> updates will be to [github.com/memes/pi/v2](v2/) only.

 Contributions are welcome!
 Please review [Contributions](CONTRIBUTING.md) for more information.